 He’s in high school now.
 He plays sports.
 He’s really close to his family.
 He even has a girlfriend.

 He didn’t feel he needed church, group, or me.
 Maybe you’ve felt the sting of rejection within your group.
 You might even be picturing a kid and family right now that fits this description.

 I finally read the message from his mom.
 There was turmoil in the home and at school.
 She kept it short.
 “Call me when you can.
 We need help.

 Great!
 They didn’t want or need me involved before, but when things get difficult and confusing, they want my input and relationship.
 I don’t know if there’s some level of spiritual maturity one can reach that makes this reality not hurt.
 Relationships don’t feel authentic when they are reactionary.
 I felt like the boy the girl likes now because the other guy dumped her.
 Through all of these feelings, I was reminded of an important truth behind leading small.

 “If you’re in a family’s life before they need you, you’ll be there when they need you.”

 Where were they when we had group week in and week out?
 It doesn’t matter.
 What matters is their son is hurting.
 What matters is they need a partner.
 What matters is the spiritual influence I am now given in their pain.
 I don’t know what to say through all of this.
 Maybe there are no words.
 Maybe, just maybe, my presence can make a difference.
-Maybe I can be the love of Jesus he needs to begin healing.
+Maybe I can be the love of Jesus that this boy (and this family) needs to begin healing.